rraxit/BOW/README.md

 If you encounter issues not covered in this README:

-1. Check that all dependencies are installed: `./verify_dependencies.sh`
+1. Check that all dependencies are installed.
 2. Clean and rebuild: `rm -rf build && mkdir build && cd build && cmake ..`
 3. Check for conflicting library versions (especially with Anaconda)
 4. Verify GCC version compatibility: `gcc --version`